|Type of tour:||Guided|

 Day 6: Sukhothai - Khampeng Phet (53 miles/85 km)

 Khampeng Phet, also known as the “Diamond Wall City,” was a military fortress used to help defend Sukhothai from invading armies.
 The moss and flower covered ruins give it a quality that is not seen in its more popular and restored neighbor of Sukhothai.
 We have plenty of time to visit the sites by foot or by bicycle.
 The ride to Khampeng Phet is on pleasant country roads with plenty of activity going on to keep your attention.
-Meals: BLD
+Breakfast, lunch, and dinner included.

 Overnight in Khampeng Phet.